 The short answer:

-Wu-long / oolong / wu long is all the same thing.
-It is the name of a tea category.
-Drink by itself (not with milk).
-Large full leaf.
+Wu-long / oolong / wu long / 烏龍茶 are all the same thing.
+It is the name of a Chinese tea category, in between green and black tea.
+Best drunk by itself (not with milk).
+Large full leaves.
 Some celebrities swear by it to keep them in shape.

 The long answer:

 Oolong is made from the same tea plant, Camellia Sinensis, like other tea (black/green/white).
 The differences between these tea types are based on their production methods.
 For Oolong tea, which is partially fermented (black tea is fully fermented and green tea is unfermented), the process is comparatively complex to other tea types and the degree of fermentation will determine whether the tea tastes stronger (like black tea) or lighter (like green tea).

 Besides the rather addictive flavour and aroma only Oolong possesses, this category of tea has been reputed for digestion, skin toning, weight management and soothing allergic skin.
 Some celebrities swear by Wulong to keep them in shape.